jeonghanlee/EPICS-env/README.md

 ## TL;DR
 Note that one should install all relevant packages for EPICS base and modules.
+Note that due to `pyDevSup`, one needs to setup its python version carefully.
+The minimum required package is numpy.
+Please check `.github/workflow` action files for the relevant packages.

 ```bash
 make init